AdobeDocs/campaign-classic.en/help/campaign/using/pressure-rules.md

   ![](assets/campaign_opt_pressure_sample_1_10.png)

-### Calculate the delivery weight based on behavior {#calculating-the-delivery-weight-based-on-behavior}
+### Calculating the delivery weight based on behavior {#calculating-the-delivery-weight-based-on-behavior}

 You can define pressure rules based on recipient behavior: thus, the weight of a delivery can adapt to criteria which vary from one recipient to another.
 For instance, you can decide to send a message depending on whether or not a recipient visited your internet site, clicked in a specific section of the last newsletter, subscribed to an information service, or even based on answers to a survey, an online game, etc.